It costs a business an average of more than £30,000 to replace an employee.

 It's not possible to cater to the whims of every individual, but there are some general office design ideas that all employees will appreciate:

-• Maximise natural light.
-Move workspaces near to windows.
+- Maximise natural light.
+Move workspaces near windows.
 Use artificial light to keep other areas well-lit where natural light doesn't reach.

-• Ensure employees have the tools they need to complete their work.
+- Ensure employees have the tools they need to complete their work.
 This one's a no-brainer, but some employers count on their employees 'getting by' with substandard technology and tools to reduce costs.
+Sometimes cheap doesn't cut it.

-• Set aside space for collaboration.
-If your office size and layout allows, dedicate a room (or the corner of a room) to an informal collaboration area for impromptu teamwork or less formal meetings.
+- Set aside space for collaboration.
+If your office size and layout allow, dedicate a room (or the corner of a room) to an informal collaboration area for impromptu teamwork or less formal meetings.

 The physical nature of an office environment is only one aspect of it - the office atmosphere and culture are just as important.